smorello87/intro-to-omeka/lessons.md

 Give your website a subdomain name, a title, and a description.

 ```
-Subdomain name: baltmanandco[#].omeka.net
+Subdomain name: [Choose Your Own]
 Site title: B. Altman & Co.’s Archive
 Site description: The B. Altman & Co.’s Archive collects documents, images, videos, and other digital artifacts relevant to the history of the department store founded by Benjamin Altman in 1865 in New York City.
 ```

+Click on `Add Your New Site`.
-Go back to your account and click on _Manage Site_ to access your website’s dashboard.
+When your confirmation page loads, go back to your account and click on _Manage Site_ to access your website’s dashboard.

 ![manage site](/sections/managesite.png)